learning-unlimited/ESP-Website/docs/admin/available_themes.rst

 .. figure:: images/themes/barebones.png

-   Figure 1: "barebones" theme on a sample site
+   "barebones" theme on a sample site

 True to its name, "barebones" is the simplest of the available themes.
 It's not fancy, but it requires little configuration and looks reasonably modern.